jwhitham/HeadlessDoom/BUGS.md

 # DSB-30 - malloc return value is not checked

-Headless Doom always allocates 6Mb for Doom's "zone memory" system.
+Headless Doom normally allocates 6Mb for Doom's "zone memory" system.
 This matches the original Doom source code release.
 In the original code, there was no check that `malloc` had succeeded.
 Headless Doom adds such a check, which is important on platforms with very little memory.

-Adjusting the 6Mb setting would allow Headless Doom to run with less memory - with the current setting, at least 9Mb of system RAM is required to run within Dosbox.
+The `mb_used` variable in `i_system.c` can be adjusted to allow Headless Doom to run with less memory.
+With a value of 1, an OpenWatcom MS-DOS build of Headless Doom will require only 4Mb within Dosbox.